 This recipe for Stars and Stripes Berry Trifle from Cooks Illustrated is made with store-bought ingredients.
 I thought it would be a different way to serve our fresh fruit in the morning, using vanilla yogurt instead of vanilla custard.
 Happy July 4th!

 Makes enough for a 3-quart trifle dish

-2 store-bought pound cakes (16 ounces each), thawed and edges trimmed
+2 purchased pound cakes (16 ounces each), thawed and edges trimmed

 3 tablespoons seedless raspberry jam